shriyacheruvu/CurrencyConverter/README.md

 # 💱 Currency Converter (Java Swing + ExchangeRate API)

-This is a desktop Currency Converter application built using Java Swing that fetches real-time exchange rates using the ExchangeRate-API.
-It allows users to convert between popular currencies like INR, USD, EUR, CAD, JPY, and CNY.
+A lightweight and intuitive desktop application developed with Java Swing, designed to convert currency values between major international currencies using real-time exchange rates powered by the ExchangeRate-API.

 ---